Hoofddorp: History

 After the draining of the Haarlemmermeer, two villages, Kruisdorp (Crossvillage) and Venneperdorp (Vennepervillage), were founded in the centre of the polder.
-In 1868 they were renamed to Hoofddorp and Nieuw-Vennep respectively.
+In 1868, they were renamed to Hoofddorp, as there already was another Kruisdorp in Zeeland, and Nieuw-Vennep respectively.
 Hoofddorp became more prosperous than Nieuw-Vennep, and it rapidly became the most important place of the district.

 Landmarks

+Hoofddorp is a relatively young town and therefore has few historical buildings.
+In 2008, Hoofddorp had 26 municipal, provincial and national monuments.

 In the late nineteenth century Hoofddorp was included in the Defense Line of Amsterdam.
 A fort was built next to the main canal, two batteries were located in what are now the outskirts of Hoofddorp, and several casemates were built to the east of Hoofddorp.
 A large dike known as the Geniedijk (Engineers' dike) connected the fort at Hoofddorp to the batteries and the casemates, and ultimately to the fort at Vijfhuizen in the west and the fort at Aalsmeer in the east.

-In 1856, the first windmill in the Haarlemmermeer was built in the centre of Hoofddorp by Dirk David van Dijk.
-It was called "De Eersteling" (The First).
-Due to increased building around the mill it eventually fell into disuse.
-In 1977 the mill was moved to another location near fort Hoofddorp.
+Hoofddorp has nine national monuments.
+The mill De Eersteling on the Hoofdweg is a round corn mill from 1856 and was built in the centre of Hoofddorp by Dirk David van Dijk.
+It was called "De Eersteling" (literally translatedThe First).
+Due to increased building around the mill it eventually fell into disuse..
+It was originally located on the Kruisweg in the old centre of Hoofddorp, but was moved in its entirety by trailer in 1977 and is now located near Fort Hoofddorp.
 It has operated regularly from that time and is now open to the public.

+The Witte Boerderij on the Hoofdweg is a kop-rompboerderij from 1860 and is a good example of a Haarlemmermeer farm from the early days of the polder.
+The Witte Boerderij is now home to the Stichting Meer-Historie.

+Other monuments include the Old Town Hall from 1867, the District Court from 1911 and the Polderhuis of the Haarlemmermeer from 1913.
+The latter was built to a design by architect Foeke Kuipers in a historicizing architectural style that harks back to 17th-century Dutch classicism.
+Another monument is Marktzicht, formerly the center of Hoofddorp's market activities.

+The Geniedijk runs through Hoofddorp, part of the Defense Line of Amsterdam.
+This defense line is on the World Heritage List of UNESCO.
+Fort Hoofddorp is located in that dike.

+Historical Museum

+The Historical Museum Haarlemmermeer can be found on the Bosweg (ex-Kruisweg).
+The museum has all sorts of things to find about the history of the Haarlemmermeer.
+Among other things, it has objects related to the draining.
+The museum is located in part of the old Mentzhoeve farm.
+This farm from 1860 resembles a Limburg farm in the sense that all the buildings were built around a courtyard.
+The Mentzhoeve is the only farm of this type in the Haarlemmermeer.